Meet the Festival Orchestra Musicians

 Associate Principal Bass

-Timothy Dilenschneider, Principal Double Bass (February), serves as Associate Principal of the Houston Symphony.
+Timothy Dilenschneider, Principal Double Bass, serves as Associate Principal of the Houston Symphony.
 Previously, he was a member of the Baltimore Symphony and an alumnus of the New World Symphony.
 During the summer, he is an active performer at festivals including Festival Napa Valley and Classical Tahoe, where he has an endowed chair.
 He has participated in international tours across Europe, Asia, and Africa with orchestras such as the Philadelphia Orchestra, Pittsburgh Symphony, Baltimore Symphony, and the Florida Orchestra.
 Dilenschneider has appeared in recitals and chamber music at the Candlelight Chamber Series, Napa Valley Chamber Festival, and Marin Alsop’s New Music Festival.
 He is double bass faculty for the Blackburn Music Academy (Ca.).
 Passionate about music education, he has worked with students at the Peabody Institute of Music, Baltimore Symphony Youth Orchestra, and Philadelphia Youth Orchestra.
 Dilenschneider began playing double bass at eight and studied with Time for Three bassist Ranaan Meyer prior to his studies with Harold Robinson and Edgar Meyer at the Curtis Institute of Music.
-This is his second year at Arizona Musicfest.
+This is his third year at Arizona Musicfest.

 Andrew Pedersen